yoctoproject/poky/documentation/ref-manual/tasks.rst

    $ bitbake -c cleanall recipe

-Typically, you would not normally use the ``cleanall`` task.
+Typically, you would not normally use the :ref:`ref-tasks-cleanall` task.
 Do so only if you want to start fresh with the :ref:`ref-tasks-fetch` task.